peterjinweigu/School-Projects/Letter Mutation/documentation.md

 ## Testing

-I used this [online dictionary](http://www.mieliestronk.com/corncob_lowercase.txt) to test the program.
+I used an [online dictionary](http://www.mieliestronk.com/corncob_lowercase.txt) to test the program.